jinghongkyq/jinghongkyq.github.io/PaperReading/2017_arxiv_PixelNet: Representation of the pixels, by the pixels, and for the pixels.md

 2. In contrast to the vast majority of models that make use of pre-trained networks, we show that pixel-level optimization can be used to train models tabula rasa, or “from scratch” with simple random Gaussian initialization.
 Intuitively, pixel-level labels provide a large amount of supervision compared to image-level labels, given proper accounting of correlations.
 Without using any extra data, our model outperforms previous unsupervised/self-supervised approaches for semantic segmentation on PASCAL VOC-2012 [26], and is competitive to fine-tuning from pre-trained models for surface normal estimation.
 3. Using a single architecture and without much modification in parameters, we show state-of-the-art performance for edge detection on BSDS [4], surface normal estimation on NYUDv2 depth dataset [83], and semantic segmentation on the PASCAL-Context dataset [68].

+**Algorithm**:

+hypercolumn features h_p(X) = [c_1(p), c_2(p),..., c_M(p)]